 Tucker Carlson Discusses Julian Assange: ‘Why Would He Lie About The Source Of The Hack?’
-[Video]
+[Opinion]

 Paul Davies was also asked by Carlson if he felt Americans should have had less information and shouldn’t have seen the leaked DNC emails before they voted.

-While Davies echoed the sentiments of many Democrats when he suggested that information that influences elections is not a good idea, many Republicans like Tucker Carlson are coming around to the idea that Julian Assange and WikiLeaks have been providing accurate and helpful information to the American public and will continue to do so.
+While Davies echoed the sentiments of many Democrats when he suggested information that influences elections is not a good idea, many Republicans like Tucker Carlson are coming around to the idea that Julian Assange and WikiLeaks have been providing accurate and helpful information to the American public and will continue to do so.

 [Featured Image by Markus Schreiber/AP Images]